project-chip/connectedhomeip/examples/lighting-app/nxp/k32w/k32w1/README.md

 NOTE:
     LED2 will be disabled when CHIP_DEVICE_CONFIG_ENABLE_OTA_REQUESTOR is enabled.
-    On K32W1 EVK board, PTB0 is wired to LED2 also is wired to CS (Chip Select) External Flash Memory.
+    On K32W1 EVK board, `PTB0` is wired to LED2 also is wired to CS (Chip Select) External Flash Memory.
 OTA image is stored in external memory because of it's size.
     If LED2 is enabled then it will affect External Memory CS and OTA will not work.

 **RGB LED** shows the state of the simulated light bulb.
 When the LED is lit the light bulb is on; when not lit, the light bulb is off.

-**Button SW2** can be used to start BLE adevertising.
-A SHORT press of the buttton will enable Bluetooth LE advertising for a predefined period of time.
+**Button SW2** can be used to start BLE advertising.
+A SHORT press of the button will enable Bluetooth LE advertising for a predefined period of time.
 A LONG Press Button SW2 initiates a factory reset.
 After an initial period of 3 seconds, LED 2 and RGB LED will flash in unison to signal the pending reset.
 After 6 seconds will